ascherzers/cart253/frogfrogfrog/pseudocodeMod.md

                 set beam to inbound
                 set fly position to beam position
                 reset fly color after delay if flashing

+// Particle system for blood effect emitBloodParticles()
+    Loop 20 times
+        Create particle at ship's body coordinates with:
+            - size: random between 3 and 8
+            - color: red
+            - xSpeed: random between -3 and 3
+            - ySpeed: random between -3 and 3
+            - lifespan: 50
+        Add particle to particles array

+// Game over screen if frog is clicked gameOverScreen()
+    Set background color to black
+    Set text color to red
+    Set font to 'Courier New', size 50, and centered alignment Display "DON'T CLICK ON THE FROG" text at screen center

+    // Display score
+    Set text size to 30
+    Show `Score: ${score}` at the top of the screen

+    // Restart button
+    Draw blue-green button rectangle at the bottom center Display "Restart" text on button

+// Victory screen when the game is won victoryScreen()
+    Set background color to black
+    Set text color to green
+    Set font to 'Courier New', size 60, and centered alignment Display "YOU WIN!" text at screen center

+    // Display score
+    Set text size to 30
+    Show `Score: ${score}` at the top of the screen

+    // Restart button
+    Draw blue-green button rectangle at the bottom center Display "Restart" text on button

+// Display current score at top right displayScore()
+    Set text color to white, font to 'Courier New', size 20 Show `Score: ${score}` at top right corner

+// Launch the beam on mouse click mousePressed()
+    // If the click is on restart button in game over/victory screen if stateFunction is gameOverScreen or victoryScreen and click is within restart button area Reset game variables
+        Set stateFunction to titleScreen
+        Initialize the first wave
+        return

+    // Check if click is on frog's body
+    Calculate distance d from click to ship body if d is less than half of ship body size
+        Trigger blood particle effect
+        Set a 1-second timer to switch stateFunction to gameOverScreen return

+    // Start game on button click from title screen if click is within start button area
+        Set stateFunction to game

+    // Launch beam if idle
+    if ship.beam.state is idle
+        Set beam start position to ship body
+        Set beam state to outbound

+    // Launch second and third beams if unlocked if doubleBeamUnlocked and secondBeam is idle
+        Set secondBeam position and state to outbound if tripleBeamUnlocked and thirdBeam is idle
+         Set thirdBeam position and state to outbound

 gameOverScreen()
     display "GAME OVER" in red at center